Permafrost/Tundra/SERVICES.md

 * `$list` is the resulting `IData[]` document list that only contains the first occurrence of each `IData` document whose values associated with the given keys are unique in the list.

 ---

-### tundra.list.document.value:lowercase

-Converts all item's string values in the given IData document list to lower case.

-#### Inputs:

-* `$list` is an IData document list whose item's string values are to be converted to lower case.
-* `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
-If not specified, the [default locale] is used.
-* `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have their string values converted to lower case.
-Defaults to false.

-#### Outputs:

-* `$list` is the given IData document list with all item's string values converted to lower case.

----